frankkramer-lab/NDExEdit/README.md

 - Inspect the information displayed to this specific network by clicking on the i-Icon right next to the networks name
 - Click on "Edit" to manipulate how the graph is displayed
 - You can download the adapted graph as .cx file

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+See the LICENSE.md file for license rights and limitations.